NatusCodes/RNAseq_edgeR_pipeline/README.md

 ## Acknowledgements

-The GSEA workflow implemented in `05_GSEA_analysis.Rmd` was adapted from code originally developed by Dogukan Hazar Ulgen, PhD.
+The GSEA workflow implemented in `05_GSEA_analysis.Rmd` was adapted from code originally developed by Doğukan Hazar Ülgen, PhD.
 The original code was subsequently modified and generalized to integrate with the edgeR-based bulk RNA-seq workflow used in this repository.